MSc Nursing Program: Career Path

 What is an MScN program?

-An MScN program is a postgraduate degree program that is designed for registered nurses who want to further their education and enhance their nursing skills.
+An MScN program is a postgraduate degree program designed for registered nurses who want to further their education and enhance their nursing skills.
 The program typically involves coursework, clinical experience, and a capstone project or thesis.

 How long does it take to complete an MScN program?